deepstne/website/pages/home.md

     src: ../assets/images/hero.png
 ---

-## Getting creative wheels spinning
-How we work, collaborate, provide support, and go about making changes is founded in our mission statement.

-> The network made for you.

-We've set out to create a modern, supportive, and secure environment for everyone's creative side.
-No matter your qualifications, everyone can jump right in and become an active player in the community.

 ## Nothing but features
 Supporting Minecraft 1.16.5 up until version 1.4.7.
 We offer:
 * Full Minecraft Bedrock support.
 Really.
 Join using [your phone](../hc/getting-started#joining-on-bedrock) and play with Minecraft Java Edition players in real time.